 Japan Airlines’ Child Icon has decided to target both of them.

-What Could Have Happened with Japan Airlines’ Child Icon?
+What Potential Could Happen with Japan Airlines’ Child Icon?

 Highly populated and congested areas are high profile targets for these types of crimes.
 Places like Disneyland, where our children were targeted for child trafficking, are ripe.